ViralTexts/gtr-clusters/clusters/18550222-sn85025007-IsThereFannyFernAmongUs.md

 ## [From _Alexandria gazette._](https://chroniclingamerica.loc.gov/lccn/sn85025007/1855-02-21/ed-1/seq-3)

 #### 1855-02-21 &middot; Alexandria, D.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-nto
-consideration the best mode and route ol in iking
-a liee road front Linden Station to Hint Hill.
-All persons who feel mteiested in said road are
-earnestly requested to aTTeiid.
-LINDEN.
-leb D»—eo3t
 Have we a fanny fern among
 l/S._All the world will read the new
 Pern book, just received and lor sale at GEO